 If you’re opening a Chinese restaurant, you need a wok burner; if you’re opening a tandoori one, you probably need a tandoor.
 You should probably set aside several thousand pounds for the smaller items you’ll need, like pots, pans and ladles.

 There are also emergency boiler rental if in case you will be needing one.
 If you will also use propane gas, it is very convenient to have a contact number of some Propane Gas Delivery Services for they can handle every step safely and reliably.

 Of course, getting the washing done is just as important a job as actually cooking the food.
 Get it done quickly and efficiently with the help of a dishwasher or compartment sink.
 You can use flour sack towels to dry these dishes before piling them in the drawer or cabinet.

 A restaurant should create the right ambience, and for that you’ll need tables that are arranged and set beautifully.
 You’ll need cutlery for each table in your restaurant, and several more to space.
 Any condiments you’re laying out on every table should also be bought in advance.

 If you’re equipping your serving staff in uniforms, then you’ll need to pay for those separately – which is why many restaurants simply provide waiters with a dress code.
-Your kitchen staff, on the other hand, will need aprons, hairnets and chef’s whites.
+Your kitchen staff, on the other hand, will need denim apron with pockets, hairnets and chef’s whites.